Battle of Sugar Point: Aftermath

 The Indians were prompted to their outbreak by the wrongs committed against them and chafed under unfair treatment.
 They now will go back to their homes and live peaceably if the whites will treat them fairly, which is very likely, as the whites were thoroughly impressed with the stand taken by the Indians.
 In this respect the outbreak has taught them a lesson.

 The last survivor of the battle, Emma Bear, died at Cass Lake in Cass County, Minnesota on July 13, 2001, at the age of 103.
 She was 8 months old at the time of the battle.
 Her father, Bear (Makwa), and George White, attempted to negotiate a truce with the soldiers but were two of those arrested prior to the battle.

 Among the injured survivors were: E. E. Antonello, Richard Boucher, Edward Brown, John Daily, Chas.
-Francis, Private Godfrey, Charles Jensen, Albert Schuyler, Charles Turner, George R. Wicker, Edward Harris (city marshal of Walker), Joseph Orcar (pilot of steamer Jennie), T. J. Sheenan (deputy US Marshall), __ Tinker (Indian inspector), Henry Waters (engineer of the Jennie).
+Francis, Private Godfrey, Charles Jensen, Albert Schuyler, Charles Turner, George R. Wicker, Edward Harris (city marshal of Walker), Joseph Orcar (pilot of steamer Jennie), T. J. Sheenan (deputy U.S. Marshall), __ Tinker (Indian inspector), Henry Waters (engineer of the Jennie).

 The battle is the subject of Ojibwe writer Gerald Vizenor's long poem Bear Island: The War at Sugar Point (University of Minnesota Press, 2006).